NCAR/hotfilm/README.md

 The `hotfilm` program runs similarly to the NIDAS `dsm` process.
-However, rather than `DSMEngine` controlling the sensor opening, polling, and reading, the `hotfilm` program calls the LabJackM library in sequence to open the device and read the stream, blocking where needed.
+However, rather than `DSMEngine` controlling the sensor opening, polling, and reading, the `hotfilm` program calls the LabJackM library to open the device and read the stream, blocking where needed.
 This simplifies the logic of the program and the use of the LabJackM library.
 The program is also built outside of the NIDAS source tree, so it can be built easily on the DSM3 Pi against buster branch, and so the LabJackM library does not need to be linked into NIDAS.

 The LabJackM library does provide a callback API using [SetStreamCallback](https://labjack.com/pages/support?doc=/software-driver/ljm-users-guide/setstreamcallback/),